-Here are some of the great artistic designs available for the Dropcruiser – click to go to the Amazon page for each board:
+Here are some of the great artistic designs available for the Dropcruiser (UPDATE: some of these designs may have been discontinued):

 If you’re a longboard commuter and like pushing and carving across widespread areas of town, and like to mix distance pushing and carving with some freeride and even technical sliding, then the 38″ Dropcruiser double-drop setup is a solid, comfortable and durable choice.
 It’s also a great board for push racing and longboard travel.

 Of course, it’s not the most lightweight board out there, but it’s a quality product with great craftsmanship and beautiful design, at a relatively affordable price.